 Lennon was a notoriously bad driver who had rarely been behind the wheel since passing his test in 1965.
 He was poor at navigating roads and often failed to notice other traffic.

-The roads around Golspie were narrow, and Lennon lost control of the car, driving it into a roadside ditch.
+The roads were narrow, the weather was poor, and Lennon panicked after spotting a foreign tourist driving towards him.
+Lennon lost control of his Austin Maxi, driving it into a roadside ditch.
 He, Ono and Kyoko sustained cuts to the face and Ono’s back was injured.